open-politics/SSARE/README.md

 ## Version 1 Deployment
 We are excited to announce that SSARE version 1 is now operational and usable!

+You can call the api with a query and get the top n results back.
+You can also use the UI if you go to http://localhost:8081/.

 ### Getting Started
 Ensure Docker and docker-compose are installed.